Streatham: Streatham Park or Streatham Place

-In the 1730s, Streatham Park, a Georgian country mansion, was built by the brewer Ralph Thrale on land he bought from the Lord of the Manor – the fourth Duke of Bedford.
+In the 1730s, Streatham Park, a Georgian country mansion, was built by the brewer Ralph Thrale on land he bought from the Lord of the manor – the fourth Duke of Bedford.
 Streatham Park later passed to Ralph's son Henry Thrale, who with his wife Hester Thrale entertained many of the leading literary and artistic characters of the day, most notably the lexicographer Samuel Johnson.
 The dining room contained 12 portraits of Henry's guests painted by his friend Joshua Reynolds.
 These pictures were wittily labelled by Fanny Burney as the Streatham Worthies.

 Streatham Park was later leased to Prime Minister Lord Shelburne, and was the venue for early negotiations with France that led to the Peace Treaty of 1783.
 Streatham Park was demolished in 1863.

 Park Hill

-One large house that survives is Park Hill, on the north side of Streatham Common, rebuilt in the early 19th century for the Leaf family.
-It was latterly the home of Sir Henry Tate, sugar refiner, benefactor of local libraries across south London, including Streatham Library, and founder of the Tate Gallery at Millbank.
+One large house that survives is Park Hill, on the north side of Streatham Common, rebuilt in the early 19th century for the silk merchant, William Leaf.
+His architect was John Buonarotti Papworth.
+It was later the home of Sir Henry Tate, sugar refiner, benefactor of local libraries across south London, including Streatham Library, and founder of the Tate Gallery at Millbank.
+Tate engaged Robert Marnock to re-model the grounds, which were listed at Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England in 1987.
+The house later became a convent, St Michael's.